You can study Electronic Media as an emphasis of the Communication Studies major, or as a minor.

 Student productions are a staple of this emphasis, and are showcased through campus screenings, television programs, on the web, and in the campus newspaper.

-The Communication Studies Major at Lynchburg College focuses on real-world experience, providing students with up-to-date technologies and opportunities to use them.
+The Communication Studies Major at University of Lynchburg focuses on real-world experience, providing students with up-to-date technologies and opportunities to use them.

 - Television broadcasting